-Note that by \eqref{eq:LPf-crit1} the poof will be finished if we can change the order of integration from $dsdz$ to $dzds$.
-To this end we use Fubini's theorem justified by the following.
+Note that the proof will be finished by \eqref{eq:LPf-crit1} if we can change the order of integration from $dsdz$ to $dzds$.
+To this end we use Fubini's theorem, which is justified by the following.
 We have $|f(y)-f(x)|\leq c (|y-x|^{\eta} \land 1)$ and we can assume that $\eta<\lah$.
 Then

-By \eqref{ineq:some-est_p_kappa-crit1} we get ${\rm I}_1\leq c \int_0^t \int_{\Rd} \ct(s) \err{0}{\eta}(s,y-x) dyds$, while by \eqref{ineq:some-est_p_kappa_1-crit1} ${\rm I}_2\leq c \int_0^t \ct(s) s^{-1} \left[h^{-1}(1/s)\right]^{\beta_1}ds$.
+By \eqref{ineq:some-est_p_kappa-crit1}, we get ${\rm I}_1\leq c \int_0^t \int_{\Rd} \ct(s) \err{0}{\eta}(s,y-x) dyds$, while by \eqref{ineq:some-est_p_kappa_1-crit1} ${\rm I}_2\leq c \int_0^t \ct(s) s^{-1} \left[h^{-1}(1/s)\right]^{\beta_1}ds$.
 The integrals are finite by \cite[Lemma~5.15]{GS-2018}, Lemma~\ref{l:convolution}(a) and~\ref{lem:cal_TCh}.

 \begin{proposition} For any $f\in C_b^{2}(\Rd)$ and all $t>0$, $x\in\Rd$,